Vijayadashami: Etymology

-The word dussehra is the British English spelling of the tadbhava Dasahrā.
+The word dussehra is the British English spelling of the tadbhava Dassehrā.
 It is derived daśaharā (दशहरा), which is a Sanskrit compound word composed of daśama (दशम) and ahar (अहर्).

-Ramayana
+Epic literature

 The celebration of this festival is founded in the epic Ramayana.
-It is the day Rama defeats the demon king Ravana, after kidnapping Rama's wife, Sita.
-Ravana kidnaps Sita and takes her to his kingdom in Lanka (present day Sri Lanka).
+It marks the day Rama is regarded to have slain the rakshasa king Ravana, who had abducted Rama's wife, Sita.
+Ravana kidnaps Sita and takes her to his kingdom in Lanka (identified with present day Sri Lanka).
 Rama asks Ravana to release her, but Ravana refuses; the situation escalates and leads to war.
 Prior to this, Ravana performed severe penance for ten thousand years and received a boon from the creator-god Brahma that he could henceforth not be killed by gods, demons, or spirits.
-However, Rama (a human and incarnate of Lord Vishnu) defeats and kills him, thus circumventing the boon given by Lord Brahma.
-A battle takes place between Rama and Ravana in which Rama kills Ravana and ends his evil rule.
-Finally, Dharma was established on the Earth because of Rama's victory over Ravana.
-The festival commemorates the victory of Good over Evil.
+However, Rama (a human incarnation of Vishnu) defeats and kills him, thus circumventing the boon given by Brahma.
+A battle takes place between Rama and Ravana, in which Rama kills Ravana and ends his evil rule.
+As a result, dharma was established on Earth because of Rama's victory over Ravana.
+The festival commemorates the victory of good over evil.